|On this page…|

 Now change the DC voltage to 1 V and restart the simulation.
 Observe that the current is distorted.
 The 1 V DC voltage is now integrated, causing a flux offset, which makes the flux enter into the nonlinear region of the flux-current characteristic (ψ > 0.450 V.s).
 As a result of this flux saturation, the current contains harmonics.
 Zoom in on the last three cycles of the simulation.
 The peak value of the current now reaches 0.70 A and the fundamental component has increased to 0.368 A. As expected, the DC component of the current is 1 V/ 0.5 Ω = 0.2.

-You can create a mask that specifies the following prompts and variables:
+You can create a mask that specifies the following prompts, variables, and values:

 Nominal voltage (Volts rms):